audioxide/data/README.md

   - "#f8f0ee"
 pullquote: An '80s love letter  # A very short, pithy summary of the review
 week: 207                       # The week number for this review
+artworkCredit: John Doe did it  # Details on the album artwork
+artworkCreditSource: acme.com   # Link to source for artwork credit information

 ---

 This is an example of a content section.
 I am able to use markdown syntax such as **bold** and _italics_.

 I can also freely spread content across multiple lines.